bornytm/knowlo-library/README.md

 > For the design and proliferation of knowledge.

-Knowlo is a radically transparent collective, optimizing access to and proliferation of insight.
+Knowlo is a principled, community driven, open source, radically transparent, not-for-profit educational organization driven to optimize access to and proliferation of insight.

 # [Knowlo Library](knowlo.io)